Diabatic quantum annealing for training energy-based generative models: Temperature calibration

 Figure~\ref{fig:2level_fig} shows the effective inverse temperatures $\beta$ obtained by different methods in a two-level system evolved under the default D-Wave annealing schedule~\cite{dwave-schedule}.
 The reference value $\beta_\mathrm{unitary}$ (red circle), obtained by solving the Schr\"{o}edinger equation numerically, serves as the ground truth.
 The analytic estimate $\beta_\mathrm{integral}$ (blue square), derived directly from Eq.(\ref{eq:DQAintegral}) without empirical fitting, determines the annealing time corresponding to $\beta \simeq 1$, which is then adopted for RBM training.
 In the small-$\beta$ regime, it closely approximates the ground truth.
 Finally, $\beta_\mathrm{dwave}$ (green triangles) is obtained from D-Wave samples empirically via

 where $E_0$ and $E_1$ are the ground and the first excited state energies, respectively, and $\hat p_0$ and $\hat p_1$ denote the observed state probabilities.

 Our analysis reveals a systematic deviation in the effective temperature as depicted in Fig.~\ref{fig:2level_fig}.
 The empirical inverse temperature $\beta_{\mathrm{dwave}}$ is consistently larger than both the theoretical value derived from Eq.~(\ref{eq:DQAintegral}) (blue square) and the unitary simulation (red circle).
+Within the annealing-time range examined, the ratio of $\beta_{\mathrm{dwave}}$ and $\beta_{\mathrm{unitary}}$ fluctuates between approximately 5 and 7.
 This implies that the hardware generates distributions corresponding to a lower effective temperature than intended.
 The discrepancy is consistent across different annealing times, suggesting that it arises from uncontrollable hardware effects rather than finite-sampling noise.

 To compensate for this misalignment, we rescale the programmed energy function by a factor that aligns the effective temperature of the device with the target value.
 Specifically, this is implemented by dividing the coupling strengths by the ratio,